-Here are three “Get Up and Move” activities that I would like to share.
-I focused on activities that were relatively low-prep.
-Many of these activities are included in the Maneuvering the Middle curriculum or can be purchased here, but I am going to explain how you might prepare for and execute these activities if you are not a middle school math teacher.
+[Note: Some of these activities are included in Maneuvering the Middle’s All Access subscription or can be purchased here, but I am going to explain how you might prepare for and execute these activities if you are not a middle school math teacher.]

 Math Review Game: FLYSWATTER

-The flyswatter game was around when I was a student.
-I remember playing it in Spanish!
+The flyswatter game was around when I was a student – I remember playing it in my Spanish class!
 Students love this game, and they ask for it daily.
 Since it is a very low lift, I would use it as an incentive for finished work.
-Anyway, here is how I adopt it for a math classroom.

 PLANNING

 Project around 10 answers on the board.
-I don’t recommend writing the answers on the whiteboard because they will get rubbed off.
+(I don’t recommend writing the answers on the whiteboard with dry erase markers because they will get rubbed off.)
 You need two flyswatters.
 Tape a line on the floor parallel to the board, about five feet from the board.
 This is where students will stop to hear their problem.

 The flyswatter game works with problems that are fluency-based.
 We are going for speed here.
 Here is a suggestion: fraction, decimal, and percent equivalents.
 You could project these answers: 40%, 25%, 0.6, ½, etc…